jsixface/codexvert/README.md

 ## Features

-- **Video Library Management**: Organize and search your video files with support for various file extensions like AVI, MP4, MKV, and MPEG4.
+- **Video Library Management**: Configure your library directory to search your video files and display the codec information.
 - **Codec Filtering**: Filter your videos based on video and audio codecs for better organization and easy identification.
 - **Transcoding**: Convert between different video and audio codecs with a simple interface.
-Supported codecs include H.264, VP9, AAC, MP3, Opus, and Vorbis (among others).
+Supported codecs include H.264, H.265, AAC, MP3, Opus, AC3 and EAC3.
-- **Multi-Platform Support**: CodeXvert is built with Kotlin Multiplatform, allowing it to run on the Web, Desktop, and Server environments.
 - **Background Monitoring**: Automatically monitor and manage your video library in the background, ensuring your library is always up-to-date.